rispr/phreeqc_web/README.md

 The notebook contains 5 examples:

-1) Visualize the outputs of a simple reaction
+1) Visualization of the outputs of a simple reaction
-2) Automatic replace inputs
+2) Automatic replacement of inputs
-3) Make a breakthrough plot (example 11 of Phreeqc's manual)
+3) Breakthrough plots (example 11 of Phreeqc's manual)
-4) Plot spatial profiles (uphill diffusion example)
+4) Spatial profile plots (uphill diffusion example)
-5) Simulate electrokinetic transport
+5) Electrokinetic transport

 Each example is independent and provides a starting point to develop more complex applications.